ff6347/prototyping-machines/hid-prototypes/Alfredo – Nina Botthof/index.md

 ## Implementation

 ### HID-Hack

-- disassemble keyboard
-- solder the contacts to mach a key on the keyboard
-- assign an action to the key (KeyboardMaestro)

 To build the electronic part of the cup a keyboard has been disassembled.
 To address certen keys from the keyboard, two contacts need to be connected and close the circuit.
 Therefore wires have been solderd these contacts.
 To create a connection between the contacts whenever water is poored into the cup, it also needs conducting material.
 Two stripes of aluminium foil are sticked to the saucer and to the cup.
 These stripes need to reach into the cup so conductivity of the water connects the material and closes the circuit.
 The wires from the Keyboard are mounted onto each stripe on the saucer.